VegaDeftwing/OpGuidesHugoSrc/content/Phil/fallacy.md

 "If we let *the gays* marry, what's next, letting people marry horses!?"

+## The Slippery-er slope

+Not everything is a slippery slope.
+If there is actual evidence that one action may lead to future, worse action there is a good reason to take it seriously:

+"If we allow the government to spy on suspected terrorists without a warrant, they may spy on everyone"

 ## Begging the Question

 [Begging the Question (Wikipedia)](https://en.wikipedia.org/wiki/Begging_the_question)